cleunggit/github_101/readme.md

 # Github 101

-Congrats on completing your first day of WDI!
+Congrats on completing your first day of SEI!
 Let's do a little review quiz and while we're at it, get a little practice using Github!

 > **Reminder**: Github is your friend, not your enemy!